 ‘Thank you for the brilliant work with Clore Leadership.
 It has proved a real success, enabling all staff to understand, engage and embed new evaluation process as a core central part of our work.
 You have carefully tailored the framework to our aspirations and ambitions and this gives us the best opportunities to measure our outcomes and impacts overtime.
 Hugely rewarding.
 Much appreciated.’
 Hilary S Carty, Clore Leadership

 Suzy works on research and evaluation across many sam-culture projects.
 A long standing member of the team, Suzy manages finance and administration for sam-culture and also contributes to evaluation reports, survey development and analysis and event management.

-Mel Larsen’s 22 year career in arts and culture includes working as Administrator for touring company Black Mime Theatre and as Marketing Officer for Talawa Theatre Company before joining A.R.T.S. consultancy.
+Mel Larsen’s 30 year career in arts and culture began with her role as Administrator for touring company Black Mime Theatre and as Marketing Officer for Talawa Theatre Company before joining A.R.T.S. consultancy.
 Here she conducted feasibility research on several audience development agencies and major new building and refurbishment projects including the Peckham Library, London.

 As an independent consultant for the last 20 years her clients have included Arts Council England, The Australian Arts Council, Creative New Zealand, Audiences Central, The British Council, The National Trust, The Royal Opera House, Streatham Festival, Winchester Museums and StillArt in Sweden.